oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

     "maturity": 1,
     "exec_time": 0
     }

-Complex deal (more than 3.000.000 Monte Carlo simulations) will be splitted in sub deals and processed in pararallel:

-    {
-    "portfolio_id": 1000,
-    "parent_id": 0,
-    "child_id": 0,
-    "level": 0,
-    "num_sims": 9000000,
-    "underlying": 102,
-    "strike": 102,
-    "riskfreerate": 0.02,
-    "volatility": 0.01,
-    "maturity": 1,
-    "exec_time": 0
-    }

-In particular, this deal will be splited in 3 sub deals of 3.000.000 Monte Carlo simulatinos each one

 ## Results
 Theroretical time of one simple task (3.000.000 Monte Carlo simulations), based on BM.HPC2.36 shape, takes 0,510ms.
 Simulator time is 0,523s approx.